vanribeiro/30days-Of-JavaScript/README.md

 **Start:** 04/27/2020

-You see the demo examples [here](https://vanribeiro-30daysofjavascript.netlify.app/). 😉
+You can see the demo examples [here](https://vanribeiro-30daysofjavascript.netlify.app/). 😉

 Nº | Day        | Description            | Status
 --|-----------|------------------------|---